thomis/eventhub-processor2/example/README.md

 3. receiver.rb gets the message and deletes the file with the given ID

-Goal: What ever happens to these components (restarted, killed and restarted, stopped and started, message broker restarted) if you do a graceful shutdown at the end there should be no message in the /data folder.
+Goal: What ever happens to these components (restarted, killed and restarted, stopped and started, message broker killed, stopped and started) if you do a graceful shutdown at the end there should be no message in the /data folder.

 Graceful shutdown: Stop producer.rb.
 Leave the other components running until all messages in example.* queues are gone.
 Stop remaining components.

 ### How to use
 * Make sure docker container (process-rabbitmq) is running
-* Start one or more router.rb
+* Start one or more router with: bundle exec ruby router.rb
-* Start one or more receier.rb
+* Start one or more receiver with: bundle exec ruby receier.rb
-* Start one or more publisher.rb
+* Start one publisher with: bundle exec ruby publisher.rb
-* Start crasher.rb if you like (or do it manually)
+* Start one crasher with: bundle exec ruby crasher.rb (or do this manually)

 ### Note
+- Publisher has a simple transaction store implemented to deal with issues between file creation and file publishing.
+At the end of the publisher process in the cleanup method pending transaction get processed and coresponding files get deleted.